lxsllvn/spruceGBS/README.md

 # Motivation

-We initially applied a standard, literature-based variant calling pipeline (`fastQC` → `BWA-MEM` → indel realignment → `samtools mpileup` → basic SNP filters).
+We initially applied a standard, literature-based variant calling pipeline (`fastQC` → `BWA-MEM` → indel realignment with legacy `GATK` → `samtools mpileup` → basic SNP filters).
 While this approach recovered the expected broad-scale population structure, it also suggested a surprising spatial distribution of genetic diversity (e.g.,  extremely low diversity in some regions with implausibly high (F<sub>is</sub> > 0.40) inbreeding estimates), suggesting the generic pipeline was inadequate for this dataset.

 This repository develops and evaluates a pipeline tailored to the specific challenges of the spruce GBS data, including: